cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - Services Metric
      - Description
    * - ``system.requests.count``
-     - Number of requests made to the Service
+     - Number of requests made to the service
    * - ``system.response.successful.count``
-     - Number of successful requests completed by the Service
+     - Number of successful requests completed by the service
    * - ``system.response.server.error.count``
-     - Number of failures seen by the Service
+     - Number of failures seen by the service

 These metrics are available in a Spark context, where ``<spark-id>`` depends on the Spark program being queried: